COURIER: Contrastive User Intention Reconstruction for Large-Scale Visual Recommendation: Experiments

 \begin{itemize} \item Area Under the ROC Curve (\textbf{AUC}): AUC is the most commonly used evaluation metric in evaluating ranking methods, which denotes the probability that a random positive sample is ranked before a random negative sample.

 \item Grouped AUC (\textbf{GAUC}): The AUC is a global metric that ranks all the predicted probabilities.
 However, in the online item-searching task, only the relevant items are considered by the ranking stage, so the ranking performance among the recalled items (relevant to the user's query) is more meaningful than global AUC.
-Thus, we propose a Grouped AUC metric, which is the average AUC within searching sessions.
+Thus, we propose a Grouped AUC metric, which is the average AUC within searching sessions. \end{itemize}

-\item (Grouped) Normalized Discounted Cumulative Gain (\textbf{NDCG}): NDCG is a position-aware ranking metric that assigns larger weights to top predictions, which can better reflect the performance of the top rankings.
-We use grouped NDCG@10 in the experiments since our page size is 10. \end{itemize}

-\subsection{Compared methods}
+\subsubsection{Compared methods}

-\begin{itemize} \item \textbf{Baseline}: Our baseline is a CTR model that serves our online system, which is described in \refsec{sec:ctr_model}.
+\begin{itemize} \item \textbf{Baseline}: Our baseline is a CTR model that serves our online system.
 It's noteworthy that we adopt a warmup strategy that uses our online model trained with more than one year's data to initialize all the weights (user ID embeddings, item ID embeddings, etc.), which is a fairly strong baseline. \item \textbf{Supervised}: To pre-train image embeddings with user behavior information, a straightforward method is to train a CTR model with click labels and image backbone network end-to-end.
 We use the trained image network to extract embeddings as other compared methods.

 \item \textbf{SimCLR}\cite{simclr}: SimCLR is a self-supervised image pre-training method based on augmentations and contrastive learning.

 \item \textbf{SimSiam}\cite{simsiam}: SimSiam is also an augmentation-based method.
 Different from SimCLR, SimSiam suggests that contrastive loss is unnecessary and proposes directly minimizing the distance between matched embeddings.